Saturday, 6 November, 2010

 Prior to our groundbreaking revelation, I almost wound up in a fight over money; the altercation being with a man carrying a snake.
 My pride proceeded to defend my corner, but facts are facts, the bloke was accompanied by a frigging cobra, if it came down to it, the odds were not in my favour.

 We were heading to the India Gate fully in tourist mode, camera in hand and a gleeful bounce in our step.
 As we made our way through a beautiful park, we noticed the man playing with his snake.
-This had me slightly intrigued, thus, I took a quick snap.
+This had me slightly intrigued, so I took a quick snap.
 Truthfully, we can’t have been in his proximity for more than three seconds before walking away.

-A few meters down the line, I felt a tap at my shoulder.
+A few metres down the line, I felt a tap at my shoulder.
 It was the snake man, and now with an animal cruelly stuffed into a bag resting over his shoulder.
 “You must give me one thousand rupees for that picture!”
 He demanded.
 Bloody hell, that is more than a tenner!
 That amount could pay for twenty university meals!

 We squabbled for a bit, before he eventually left our side around thirty minutes after initially approaching us – haggling is pretty darn tiring!
 I gave him twenty-five rupees in the end, which converts to about 35p.
 Perhaps that makes me sound cheap, but I was paying for one photo taken on my camera.
 I feel like it is a very reasonable fee.